Rehabcare Longford undertake 100km walk

 The one month challenge runs from August 15 to September 15.
 Caroline Clarke is the programme supervisor at Rehabcare Longford: “A lot of service users and staff here are into walking.
 This is something we felt that everybody in the service could get involved with, no matter what their ability,” she said of the choice of the fundraiser.

-Rehabcare Longford staff will track the distance and each individual participant will have a tracking sheet: “It will be measured on smartphones or smartwatches.
-All the users will be supported by staff,” Caroline explains.
+Rehabcare Longford staff will track the distance and each individual participant will have a tracking sheet: “It will be measured on smartphones or smartwatches.”

 The choice of the 100 km walk from Maynooth to Longford along the Royal Canal was chosen as symbolic representation of distance: “We are not literally walking from Longford to Maynooth, it's a yardstick to show our service users how far they are going to end up walking,” she told the Leader.